Biographies of members of the Commission

 Geeta Bharadia, Q.C., B.A.
 (Hon.), LL.B.

-Geeta Bharadia, Q.C., has been appointed as the Full-time Member of the Commission and Tribunals for a term beginning September 1, 2011 and ending on October 31, 2014.
+Geeta Bharadia, Q.C., has been appointed as the Full-time Member of the Commission for a term beginning September 1, 2011 and ending on October 31, 2014.
 In the absence of the Chief of the Commission and Tribunals, Ms. Bharadia serves as the Acting Chief of the Commission and Tribunals.
 Ms. Bharadia grew up in the U.K. She graduated from the University of Calgary with an honours degree in Political Science in 1982 and from McGill University with a Law degree in 1989.
 She is a recipient of the Scarlett Key Award from McGill University.

 Ms. Bharadia completed her mediation and collaborative law training in 2000.
 Since then, she has completed significant additional advanced education and training in both disciplines as well as obtaining her training in the interdisciplinary model of collaborative practice in 2006 and training in mediation/arbitration.